-- 13.6 Liquids in quantities larger than one-half (1/2) liter shall not be stored higher than the lowest shelf of an above counter storage cabinet. - 13.7 Return chemicals to their proper storage location after use. - 13.8 Whenever possible, substitute for highly carcinogenic chemicals mentioned in procedures with a safer alternative chemical if it will not affect the quality of the procedure (Example use toluene instead of benzene as a TLC solvent). - 13.9 A complete list of approved chemicals shall be maintained. - 13.10 Chemicals that are no longer utilized shall be disposed of. - 13.11 Chemicals in damaged or altered containers shall either be transferred to another container or disposed of.
-Prior to being disposed they shall be packaged as necessary to prevent contamination of their surrounding environment and other chemicals.
-If their suitability for use is potentially compromised, they shall be disposed. - 13.12 Hazardous chemicals that have some likelihood of escaping into the laboratory atmosphere in significant amounts shall be stored in an operating hood or contained.
+- 13.6 Liquids in quantities larger than one-half (1/2) liter shall not be stored higher than the lowest shelf of an above counter storage cabinet. - 13.7 Return chemicals to their proper storage location after use. - 13.8 Whenever possible, substitute for highly carcinogenic chemicals mentioned in procedures with a safer alternative chemical if it will not affect the quality of the procedure (Example use toluene instead of benzene as a TLC solvent). - 13.9 Chemicals that are no longer utilized shall be disposed of. - 13.10 Chemicals in damaged or altered containers shall either be transferred to another container or disposed of.
+Prior to disposal they shall be packaged as necessary to prevent contamination of their surrounding environment and other chemicals.
+If their suitability for use is potentially compromised, they shall be disposed. - 13.11 Hazardous chemicals that have some likelihood of escaping into the laboratory atmosphere in significant amounts shall be stored in an operating hood or contained.